Analysis of Molecule Harvesting by Heterogeneous Receptors on MC Transmitters: Conclusion

 \section{Conclusion}

 In this paper, we investigated molecule harvesting for a spherical TX covered by heterogeneous receptors of different sizes and at arbitrary locations.
 By considering a continuous generation of vesicles within the TX and a transparent RX, we derived the molecule release rate and the fraction of molecules that are absorbed by the TX.
 We also derived the probability that a released molecule is observed at the RX.
 Simulations verified our analysis.
-Our numerical results showed that the vesicle generation rate determines the peak value of the received signal, but does not affect the fraction of molecules that can be harvested for subsequent transmissions.
-Future directions of this research include determining the maximum fraction of molecules absorbed by the TX for achieving a desired error performance target.
+Our numerical results showed that the vesicle generation rate determines the peak value of the received signal, and that evenly distributed receptors on the TX membrane can capture more molecules compared to randomly distributed receptors or a single receptor.
+Future directions of this research include determining the maximum fraction of molecules that can be absorbed by the TX while still achieving a desired error performance target. \appendices